AltimateAI/vscode-dbt-power-user/README.md

 | [Big Query cost estimator](#bqcost)                         | Estimate data that will be processed by dbt model in BigQuery                                                                         |
 | [Other features](#otherfeatures)                            | dbt logs viewer (force tailing)                                                                                                       |

 Note: This extension is fully compatible with dev containers, code spaces and remote extension.
-It’s supported for dbt versions above 1.0
+See [Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) and [Visual Studio Code Remote - WSL](https://code.visualstudio.com/docs/remote/wsl).
+The extension is supported for dbt versions above 1.0

 ## Features